-3 Pillar II Guidance (P2G) or supplementary capital recommendation - measures a bank's vulnerability to an adverse macroeconomic scenario using the results of supervisory stress tests.
-Sensitivity is defined as: the relative change in CET1 calculated between the lowest level of CET1 in the scenario horizon and CET1 at the start of the test, including supervisory adjustments.
+4 Pillar II Guidance (P2G) or supplementary capital recommendation - measures a bank's vulnerability to an adverse macroeconomic scenario using the results of supervisory stress tests.
+Sensitivity is defined as: the change in CET1 calculated between the lowest level of CET1 in the scenario horizon and CET1 at the start of the test, including supervisory adjustments.
+The amount of the recommendation takes into account the compensation of the security buffer.

-- e) have a Tier 1 (T1) capital ratio not lower than the required minimum: 6% + 75%P2R requirement + combined buffer requirement + P2G; - f) have a total capital ratio (TCR) not lower than the required minimum: 8% + P2R requirement + combined buffer requirement + P2G. - 2.
-An amount of up to 75% of the 2023 profit can only be paid out by banks that meet the criteria for the 50% payout, and at the same time whose portfolio of receivables from the non-financial sector has good credit quality (share of NPL, including debt instruments, at a level not exceeding 5%).
+- VI.
+They have a total capital ratio (TCR) not lower than the required minimum: 8% + P2R requirement + combined buffer requirement + P2G. - B. An amount of up to 75% of the 2024 profit can only be paid out by banks that meet the criteria for the 50% payout, and at the same time whose portfolio of receivables from the non-financial sector has good credit quality (share of NPL, including debt instruments, at a level not exceeding 5%).